 Build from Source with Docker

-This section describes how to build HELM with Docker.
+This section describes how to build the OpenNMS Plugin for Grafana with Docker.

-You can compile HELM from source with a Docker build image:
+You can compile the plugin from source with a Docker build image:

 Check out the repository, compile the code, and install the plugin: